nitanshu1808/passion_test_rails_6v/README.md

 > <%= form.rich_text_area :content %>

-4. This is create a editable text field in the form
+4. The above creates a editable text field in the form